Light

 The latest Census data sees Light placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 Light's cultural diversity was found to be below average.
-It had 88.8% of its population born in Australia, with 91.9% being citizens, and 97.8% speaking English only at home.
-Christianity was the dominant religion in Light, comprising 45.1% of people, compared to 47.1% across Rest of SA.
+88.8% of its population were born in Australia, with 91.9% being citizens and 97.8% speaking English only at home.
+Christianity was the main religion in Light, comprising 45.1% of people, compared to 47.1% across the rest of South Australia.

 Frequently Asked Questions - Diversity